Tunneling method for Hawking radiation in the Nariai case: Hawking emission in S-matrix formalism

-Thus, we have a logarithmic branch point at $t=1$ (black hole horizon) and one at $t=-1$ (cosmological horizon).
+where $d_l:=\mu_l^2-\omega^2+l_+ +l_- -(l_+-l_-)^2$.
+It is easy to infer that the general solution for $\Phi$ is given by a hypergeometric function: \beq \Phi(t)=C_+ F (a,b,c_+,t_+)+C_- F (a,b,c_-,t_-), \eeq where $F(a,b;c;z)$ is the usual hypergeometric function and $a:=i e E+\frac 12+i\sqrt{\Delta}, b:=i e E+\frac 12-i\sqrt{\Delta}, c_\pm:=i(e E\pm\omega)+1, t_\pm:=\frac {1\mp t}2$, and $ \Delta:=\mu_l^2+(eE)^2-\frac{1}{4}. $ The above solution holds in the level-crossing region, i.e. for $-eE<\omega<eE$, where also pair emission of charged particles occurs \cite{belcacciadalla-bosons}.
+Still, that solution is easily shown to hold also outside the level crossing region.
+We then consider Kruskal-like coordinates as in the previous section and then we get $\psi(U,V)$ and $t(U,V)$ (which are not explicitly calculated).
+Of course, using $U,V$ one is allowed to extend solutions inside the black hole.
+Analytic continuation is allowed, and we have to look about the branch singularities of the hypergeometric functions combined with the one associated to the factor $ (1-t)^{l_+} (1+t)^{l_-}. $ We can easily deduce that $\Psi(t)$ presents the same singularities as the function\footnote{To be precise this is true only at finite, since they have different singularities at infinity.} $ \tilde \Psi(t):=C_1(1-t)^{l_+} (1+t)^{-l_-}+C_2(1-t)^{-l_+} (1+t)^{l_-}. $ Thus, we have a logarithmic branch point at $t=1$ (black hole horizon) and one at $t=-1$ (cosmological horizon).
 This implies the presence of a logarithmic branch cut (we choose the negative real axis, as usual) and the appearance of a suitable exponential factor as one passes the horizon.
-See below.\\ In a scattering picture, with transmission through the `horizon barrier', we can figure that an ingoing state is prepared in the left portion of the scattering region, inside the black hole, and then that a reflected component appears inside and a transmitted one is still present outside the black hole.
-In other terms, one sets up a so-called straddling mode \cite{visser-essentials}.
-This mode can be obtained by analytic continuation from the outgoing one as in the original picture by Damour and Ruffini \cite{damour-ruffini}.\\ The most simple analysis can be performed in the case of a uncharged massless scalar field $e=0,m=0$ in the s-wave $l=0$ (which is the leading contribution to the Hawking radiation).
-One obtains \beq \Psi (t) = c_1 (1-t)^{i \omega/2} (1+t)^{-i \omega/2} + c_2 (1-t)^{-i \omega/2} (1+t)^{i \omega/2}. \eeq For the $\psi-t$ part $\eta (\psi,t)$ of the wave function we get in Kruskal-like coordinates \beq \eta(U,V)=c_1 (-U)^{i \omega} + c_2 V^{-i \omega} \eeq which gives us an outgoing mode emerging from the black hole horizon for $c_2=0$.
-Then we find \beq \eta(U,V)_{outgoing}=c_1 (-U)^{i \omega}; \eeq a negative norm mode which straddles the horizon is obtained as follows \cite{damour-ruffini,visser-essentials}: \beq \eta(U,V)_{straddle}=N_s \eta(-U+i\epsilon,V)_{outgoing}, \eeq by analytic continuation.
+See below.\\ In a scattering picture, one sets up a so-called straddling mode \cite{visser-essentials}.
+This mode can be obtained by analytic continuation from the outgoing one as in the original picture by Damour and Ruffini \cite{damour-ruffini}.
+See also \cite{bezerra,vieira} for more recent applications of the Damour-Ruffini picture.\\ The most simple analysis can be performed in the case of a uncharged massless scalar field $e=0,m=0$ in the s-wave $l=0$ (which is the leading contribution to the Hawking radiation).
+One obtains for the $\psi-t$ part $\eta (\psi,t)$ of the wave function in Kruskal-like coordinates \beq \eta(U,V)=c_1 (-U)^{i \omega} + c_2 V^{-i \omega} \eeq which gives us an outgoing mode emerging from the black hole horizon for $c_2=0$.
+Then we find $ \eta(U,V)_{outgoing}=c_1 (-U)^{i \omega}; $ a negative norm mode which straddles the horizon is obtained as follows \cite{damour-ruffini,visser-essentials}: \beq \eta(U,V)_{straddle}=N_s \eta(-U+i\epsilon,V)_{outgoing}, \eeq by analytic continuation.
 In passing the black hole horizon $U=0$ ($r=-\infty$) a contribution from the logarithmic branch point arises, so that \beq \eta(U,V)_{straddle}=N_s \left\{ \right. \eeq As a consequence, one finds the usual temperature $\beta=\frac{2\pi}{\kappa}$.
-Indeed, the following result is easily obtained from the above calculations: \beq |N_s|^2 = \frac{1}{e^{\beta \omega}-1}, \eeq which also gives the mean number of created pairs.\\ In the general case, one proceeds as above, with the only difference that (\ref{s-wave}) is replaced by the more involved expression of the complete solution, where both the hypergeometric function and also the more involved factors $(t\pm1)^{l_\pm}$ appear.
-Still, (\ref{straddle}) remains true, and we get \beq |N_s|^2 = \frac{1}{e^{\beta (\omega +e \Phi_H)}-1}, \eeq which is expected.\\
+Indeed, the following result is easily obtained from the above calculations: $ |N_s|^2 = \frac{1}{e^{\beta \omega}-1}, $ which also gives the mean number of created pairs.\\ In the general case, one proceeds as above, with the only difference that (\ref{sol-gen}) is replaced by the more involved expression of the complete solution, where both the hypergeometric function and also the more involved factors $(t\pm1)^{l_\pm}$ appear.
+Still, (\ref{straddle}) remains true, and we get \beq |N_s|^2 = \frac{1}{e^{\beta (\omega +e \Phi_H)}-1}, \eeq which is expected.